ManfredRichthofen/Movies-Wiki/docs/jellyfin/set-up-account.md

 ---
-sidebar_label: 'Accounts'
+sidebar_label: Set up your account
 sidebar_position: 1
-title: 'Jellyfin Accounts'
+title: Set up your Jellyfin account
-description: How to accept your invite, set up your account, and sign in on any device.
+description: How to accept your invite, create your account, and sign in on any device.
 tags:
   - Jellyfin
   - Accounts
 ---

-# Jellyfin Accounts
+# Set up your Jellyfin account

 jfapp runs a private Jellyfin server for the community.
 You need an account before you can stream or request new titles.